jsbisht/aws-developer-associate/database.md

 This does not provide fault tolerance - there will be some impact during change

-## Considerations
+### Considerations

 - Multi-AZ feature is not free tier, extra infrastructure for standby.
 Generally two times the price.
-- The standby replica cannot be accesed directly unless a fail occurs.
+- The standby replica cannot be accesed directly unless a failure occurs.
 - Failover is highly available, not fault tolerant.
 - Standby replica is in the same region only (other AZ in the VPC).
 - Backups taken from standby (removes performance impacts).
 - Standby replica will be used during AZ outage, primary failure, manual failover, instance type change, and software patching

+---

 ## RDS Backup and Restores

-RPO - Recovery Point Objective

-- Time between the last backup and when the failure occured
-- Amount of maximum data loss
-- Influences technical solution and cost
-- Lowering RPO would cost more

-RTO - Recovery Time Objective

-- Time between the Disaster Recovery (DR event) and full recovery
-- Influenced by process, staff, tech and documentation

 ![img](./imgs/databases/RPOvsRTO.webp)